What: Honoring the lives of those who've passed into eternal life.

 Depending on your challenge, you will want to set yourself a goal - whether it be material, financial, or spiritual.
 Some examples include:

-- Make a dozen condolence cards that can be given to people who lose a loved one
+• Make a dozen condolence cards that can be given to people who have lost a loved one

 Determine your AUDIENCE: